Flawless Physio Logo

 4. Doing Too Much Activity Too Soon

-Doing too much too soon can be a pitfall, especially with very fit individuals who are very motivated to return to all their activities.
-There is a fine balance to be found with recovery from knee replacement surgery.
-You need to push through some pain but not too much and not for too long.
+Doing too much too soon can be a pitfall, especially with younger, fitter individuals who are highly motivated to return to all their activities.

-If you overdo it you may be unable to repeat your exercises for that day or the next few days as your knee might be too painful or swollen.
-We call this boom-bust.
-When you do too much when you feel good, then being laid up because you have overdone it.
-A good rule to follow is that pain and swelling after exercise should settle quickly, within an hour or two, so that you are able to repeat it several times per day.
-To aid recovery you can use ice packs, medication (as we mentioned above) and good sleep, rest and nutrition.
+When you do too much when you feel good, you are being laid up because you have overdone it.
+A good rule to follow is that pain and swelling after exercise should settle quickly, within an hour or two, so that you can repeat it several times per day.

 5. Not Doing Pre-Surgery Rehabilitation (Prehab)